-If you meet the de minimis exception based on the prior quarter and line 12 for the current quarter is AUTION \$100,000 or more, you must provide a record of your federal tax liability.
-If you're a monthly schedule depositor, complete the deposit schedule on line 16.
-If you're a semiweekly schedule depositor, attach Schedule B (Form
+If you meet the de minimis exception based on the prior guarter and line 12 for the current guarter is CAUTION \$100,000 or more, you must provide a record of your

 Monthly schedule depositor.
 If you reported \$50,000 or less in taxes during the lookback period, you're a monthly schedule depositor unless the \$100,000 Next-Day Deposit Rule discussed in section 11 of Pub.
 15 applies.
-Check the second box on line 16 and enter your tax liability for each month in the guarter.
+Check the second box on line 16 and enter your tax liability for each month in the quarter.
 Enter your tax liabilities in the month that corresponds to the dates you paid wages to your employees, not the date payroll liabilities were accrued or deposits were made.
 Add the amounts for each month.
 Enter the result in the "Total liability for quarter" box.